carbonplan/temporal-lags/README.md

 ### hardware

 No non-standard hardware is required.
-All notebooks run on a standard desktop or laptop computer.
+All notebooks run on a standard personal computer.

 ## installation guide